Sub-Hardy Hilbert spaces in the non-commutative unit row-ball: Introduction

-\begin{thmA}[Popescu] A positive left Toeplitz operator, $T \in \scr{L} (\hardy )$, has a non-zero factorizable minorant if and only if it has finite entropy $\mr{e} (T) > - \infty$.
-If a positive left Toeplitz operator $T \geq \eps I >0$, $\eps >0$, is bounded below, then it is factorizable. \end{thmA} If $T \geq T_0 \geq 0$ are positive semi-definite left Toeplitz operators and $T_0 =(M^R _h ) ^* (M ^R _h)$ is a factorizable left Toeplitz operator bounded above by $T$, where $h$ is outer, we say that $T_0$ is a \emph{factorizable Toeplitz minorant} or, more simply, a \emph{factorizable minorant} of $T$.
-If $T_0$ is maximal, it is called the \emph{maximal factorizable minorant} and $h$ is the \emph{maximal outer factor}.
-A natural question, posed and left unresolved in \cite{Pop-entropy} is whether Theorem~\ref{Opszego} holds in this setting: \begin{quest} Let $T \geq 0$ be a positive left Toeplitz operator on the Fock space.
-If $T$ has a non-trivial factorizable minorant, is $T$ factorizable? \end{quest} While we do not have an answer to this question at this time, we will provide a detailed analysis and our results, Theorem \ref{main1} and Corollary \ref{answer}, will show that this question is equivalent to several open questions on (column) extreme points of $[\mult ]_1$, free de Branges--Rovnyak spaces, purity of free Gleason solutions and free Smirnov multipliers of $\hardy$.
+\begin{thmA}[Popescu] A positive left Toeplitz operator, $T \in \mathscr{L} (\mathbb{H} ^2 _d )$, has a non-zero factorable minorant if and only if it has finite entropy $\mathrm{e} (T) > - \infty$.
+If a positive left Toeplitz operator is bounded below, $T \geq \epsilon I >0$, $\epsilon >0$, then it is factorable. \end{thmA} If $T \geq T_0 \geq 0$ are positive semi-definite left Toeplitz operators and $T_0 =(M^R _h ) ^* (M ^R _h)$ is a factorable left Toeplitz operator bounded above by $T$, where $h$ is outer, we say that $T_0$ is a \emph{factorable Toeplitz minorant} or, more simply, a \emph{factorable minorant} of $T$.
+If $T_0$ is maximal, it is called the \emph{maximal factorable minorant} and $h$ is the \emph{maximal outer factor}.
+A natural question, posed and left unresolved in \cite{Pop-entropy} is whether Theorem~\ref{Opszego} holds in this setting: \begin{quest} Let $T \geq 0$ be a positive semi-definite left Toeplitz operator on the Fock space.
+If $T$ has a non-trivial factorable minorant, is $T$ factorable? \end{quest} While we do not have an answer to this question at this time, we will provide a detailed analysis and our results, Theorem \ref{main1} and Corollary \ref{answer}, will show that this question is equivalent to several open questions on (column) extreme points of $[\mathbb{H} ^\infty _d ]_1$, free de Branges--Rovnyak spaces, purity of free Gleason solutions and free Smirnov multipliers of $\mathbb{H} ^2 _d$.